Sulaiman2619/Quran-Database-and-Data-Warehouse_Sulaiman-Charaae/README.md

    - 10.How many surah there are verses(ayah)less than 10 or equal to 10?
    - 11.Which surah there are verses(ayah)less than 10 verses or equal to 10 verse?
    - 12.from the holy qur-an ,how many verses(ayah) for the surah that shortest and the longest?
-- :point_right: Retrieve data from  database by using select statement
+- :point_right: 5.Retrieve data from  database by using select statement
-- :point_right: Check result
+- :point_right: 6.Check result

 # Authors
 - 1.Sulaiman Charaae 631437005